These are the projects currently taking place at eSpace and within the student associations for Autumn 2024.

 Phase 3:

 • Searching for the best suited sensors and measurement scenario(s) to perform in-flight data collection of emissions of interest.
-Ideas include but should not be limited to: onboard sensors, air balloons, second rocket with sensors, satellite imaging, etc.
+Ideas include but should not be limited to: on-board sensors, air balloons, second rocket with sensors, satellite imaging, etc.

 • Deeper investigation and systems architecture for a subset of selected potential solutions.